momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Blender Source Tools is an addon for Blender that allows you to export your blender models as source model files.

-Creating and texturing models is a massive topic on it's own so this guide will not look in depth at creating these models.
+Creating and texturing models is a massive topic on its own so this guide will not look in depth at creating these models.

 ## Helpful Links